Edouard-Legoupil/unhcrdatapackage/README.md

 Details is provided for each dataset

-All data is disaggregated by year, between 1951 and 2019 for stock figures, type of population, country/territory of asylum and origin.
+All data is disaggregated by year, since 1951 for stock figures, type of population, country/territory of asylum and origin.

 > Note that the term country/territory of asylum has a range of contexts depending on the dataset chosen